jandrogv/TFG-Files/README.md

 # TFG-Files Repository

 Welcome to the TFG-Files repository!
-This repository houses all the essential files and resources used in the development of my Final Degree Project (Trabajo de Fin de Grado - TFG).
-Our goal is to provide a comprehensive collection of data, scripts, and tools necessary for understanding and replicating the analyses presented in the project.
+This repository houses all the essential files and resources used in the development of my Final Degree Project (TFG).
+My goal is to provide a comprehensive collection of data, scripts, and tools necessary for understanding and replicating the analyses presented in the project.

 ## Repository Structure